Eye on Calderdale's Story

 The Grant Scheme has so far created 25,000+ m3 of attenuation, 300+ leaky dams and planted 11,000 trees.
 The Council are also directly delivering NFM projects elsewhere including installing heather bunds and blocking channels to retain water on the moorland, delivering flood mitigation and enhanced wildlife habitats.
 As well as working with local partners such as 'Slow the Flow' and 'Treesponsibility'.

 There has been a great response from landowners keen to implement natural flood management upon their land.
 The grant scheme was designed with the assistance of local landowners to ensure their needs were met.

-Heres a few tips on how to deliver a successful project.
+Here are a few tips on how to deliver a successful project:

-Build in engagement time, face to face meetings to explain what NFM is and how the landowners can benefit.
+- Build in engagement time and face-to-face meetings to explain what NFM is and how the landowners can benefit.

-Fund maintenance payments to ensure the intervention is fit for purpose into the future.
+- Fund maintenance payments to ensure the intervention is fit for purpose in the future.

 Number of landowner applications.